Notice: We are accepting applications invited by the Foundation, and renewals from previously funded applicants.

 Qualities the trustees favor when reviewing grant applications

 Grant requests must be submitted on a formal application form through this website.
 The complete application, including cover sheet, executive summary, proposal narrative, project budget, and attachments needs to be submitted before the semiannual application deadlines.

-The application deadlines for 2013 are April 1st and October 1st.
-Applications are not longer being accepted for 2012.
+The application deadlines are April 1st and October 1st.
 Projects of a time sensitive nature are occasionally considered outside the normal grant cycle.